Electrum Discovery (CVE:ELY) Shares Down 14.3% – What’s Next?

-Electrum Discovery Corp (CVE:ELY – Get Free Report) shares dropped 14.3% during trading on Saturday .
-The company traded as low as C$0.06 and last traded at C$0.06.
-Approximately 741,900 shares were traded during mid-day trading, an increase of 77% from the average daily volume of 420,225 shares.
+Electrum Discovery Corp (CVE:ELY – Get Free Report)’s share price fell 14.3% during trading on Friday .
+The stock traded as low as C$0.06 and last traded at C$0.06.
+741,900 shares changed hands during trading, an increase of 77% from the average session volume of 419,660 shares.
 The stock had previously closed at C$0.07.

 Electrum Discovery Stock Performance

-The company has a fifty day moving average price of C$0.12 and a two-hundred day moving average price of C$0.10.
-The firm has a market cap of C$4.44 million and a price-to-earnings ratio of -2.00.
-The company has a debt-to-equity ratio of 9.05, a current ratio of 1.73 and a quick ratio of 21.82.
+The company has a current ratio of 1.73, a quick ratio of 21.82 and a debt-to-equity ratio of 9.05.
+The stock has a 50 day moving average price of C$0.12 and a two-hundred day moving average price of C$0.10.
+The company has a market cap of C$4.44 million and a price-to-earnings ratio of -2.00.

 About Electrum Discovery